tschaub/suite/docs/install/mac/source/README.rst

        *Installation*

 #.
 You have successfully installed the OpenGeo Suite!
-For you to manage and launch your Suite, The OpenGeo Dashboard will automatically start.
+The OpenGeo Dashboard will automatically start, allowing you to manage and launch the OpenGeo Suite.

     .. figure:: img/success.png
        :align: center

        *The OpenGeo Suite successfully installed*

-For more information, please see the document titled **Getting Started**, which is available from the Dashboard, or in the Suite Contents folder:
+For more information, please see the document titled **Getting Started**, which is available from the Dashboard, or inside the OpenGeo Suite package contents folder:

 `<file:///Applications/OpenGeo%20Suite.app/Contents/Resources/Java/webapps/docs/gettingstarted/index.html>`_